What You Should Know About This Degree

 - Does this program offer the concentration I want?
 Because students are typically earning a legal studies degree to apply that knowledge to a specific field, this is especially important.
 Popular concentrations include public policy, compliance, risk management, and business law.
 Review the concentrations or certificates the program offers to be sure it offers what you’re looking for.

 - Are there any in-person requirements?
 Even if a program offers all of its coursework online, it may still have some in-person requirements for orientations, residencies, or internships.
 Carefully review the program’s plan of study to see if you will have to travel to campus at all, and make sure to budget and plan for that travel.

-You should also look at the program’s admissions requirements, and begin to gather your application materials well before the deadline.
+You should also look at the program’s admissions requirements, and gather your application materials well before the deadline.
 This will help your admissions process go more smoothly.
-You can typically find information about procedures and deadlines online, or by contacting the admissions office directly.
+You can typically find information about procedures and deadlines online or by contacting the admissions office directly.

 Financing your master’s degree is another important consideration.
 Find out what your options are for loans, scholarships, assistantships, and employer tuition assistance.